UNIVERSITY OF WISCONSIN River Falls

 The 2015 History and Philosophy Banquet, Friday, May 1, 2015, was enjoyed by a record attendance of 58 alumni, students and department staff.
 The keynote speaker was Robert Entenmann, Professor of History, St. Olaf College speaking on "The Indigenization of Christianity in Late Imperial China: Chinese Catholic Priests Between Two Worlds."
 Details

-More than 150 students and community members attended the inaugural Wyman Visiting Professorship in History presentations, March 4, 5 and 6, 2015.
+The inaugural Wyman Visiting Professorship in History presentations, March 4, 5 and 6, 2015 were attended by more than 150 students and community members.
 Renowned environmental historian Professor Donald Worster, University of Kansas, spoke on "Wilderness: The Higher Altruism in American Environmental Values" and "Shrinking the Earth: From an Age of Abundance to an Age of Limits."
 Details

 The 2015 History and Philosophy Newsletter is viewable online.
 It is the 37th annual edition of the tradition established by the late Dr. Ed Peterson as a means of staying in touch with our alumni and friends.